United States Numbered Highway System

 Before the U.S. Routes were designated, auto trails designated by auto trail associations were the main means of marking roads through the United States.
 These were private organizations, and the system of road marking at the time was haphazard and not uniform.
-In 1925, the Joint Board on Interstate Highways, recommended by the American Association of State Highway Officials (AASHO), worked to form a national numbering system to rationalize the roads.
+In 1925, the Joint Board on Interstate Highways, recommended by AASHTO, worked to form a national numbering system to rationalize the roads.
 After several meetings, a final report was approved by the U.S. Department of Agriculture in November 1925.
-After getting feedback from the states, they made several modifications; the U.S. Highway System was approved on November 11, 1926.
+After getting feedback from the states, they made several modifications.
+The U.S. Highway System was approved on November 11, 1926.

 Expansion of the U.S. Highway System continued until 1956, when the Interstate Highway System was laid out and began construction under the administration of President Dwight D. Eisenhower.
 After the national implementation of the Interstate Highway System, many U.S. Routes that had been bypassed or overlaid with Interstate Highways were decommissioned and removed from the system.
 In some places, the U.S. Routes remain alongside the Interstates and serve as a means for interstate travelers to access local services and as secondary feeder roads or as important major arteries in their own right.
 In other places, where there are no nearby Interstate Highways, the U.S. Routes often remain as the most well-developed roads for long-distance travel.

-While the system's growth has slowed in recent decades, the U.S. Highway System remains in place to this day and new routes are occasionally added to the system.
+While the system's growth has slowed in recent decades, the U.S. Highway System remains in place to this day and expansions to the system (i.e. extensions and new routes) are occasionally added.
+The most recent addition occurred in November 2023 with an extension of US-78 from its previous western terminus in Memphis, Tennessee, across the Memphis & Arkansas Bridge to a new western terminus near Swifton, Arkansas.

 System details

 In general, U.S. Routes do not have a minimum design standard, unlike the later Interstate Highways, and are not usually built to freeway standards.
 Some stretches of U.S. Routes do meet those standards.
 Many are designated using the main streets of the cities and towns through which they run.
-New additions to the system, however, must "substantially meet the current AASHTO design standards".
+New additions to the system must "substantially meet the current AASHTO design standards".
 As of 1989, the United States Numbered Highways system had a total length of 157724 mi.

 Except for toll bridges and tunnels, very few U.S. Routes are toll roads.
 AASHTO policy says that a toll road may only be included as a special route, and that "a toll-free routing between the same termini shall continue to be retained and marked as a part of the U.S. Numbered System."
 US 3 meets this obligation; in New Hampshire, it does not follow tolled portions of the Everett Turnpike.
-However, U.S. Routes in the system do use parts of five toll roads:
+However, U.S. Routes in the system use parts of five toll roads: